7 International Marketing Challenges (and How to Overcome Them)

 Localisation is the opposite concept but is equally fundamental to successful international marketing.
 It means that a brand adapts and strategically customises its content, marketing and even product to each audience based on variables such as culture, language and consumer behaviours.

-As we work through these challenges it'll quickly be apparent why a grasp of localisation – and its role in a globalisation strategy – is so vital.
+As we work through these challenges it'll quickly be apparent why a grasp of localisation, and its role in a globalisation strategy, is so vital.
+The tension between globalisation and localisation is where most campaigns either succeed or break down.
+Get it wrong and you're broadcasting noise.
+Get it right and you're speaking to people.

 1. Understanding Cultural Diversity